Afghan Americans: Culture

 As other immigrants in the United States, Afghan Americans have gradually adopted the American way of life.
 But many of those who were born in Afghanistan still highly value Afghan culture.
 For example, they often wear at home Afghan clothes, watch Afghan shows, listen to Afghan music, eat mostly Afghan food, and enthusiastically keep up with Afghan politics.
 They also value their oral tradition of story telling.
 The stories they sometimes tell are about Mullah Nasreddin, Afghan history, myths and religions.

 Afghan Americans celebrate August 19 as Afghan Independence Day, which relates to August 1919, the date when Afghanistan became fully independent after the signing of the Anglo-Afghan Treaty.
 Small festivals are held in cities that have Afghan communities, usually at the parks where black, red and green colored Afghan flags are spotted around cars.
 Eid and Nowruz remain popular festivals for Afghans.
 The 2021 American sitcom United States of Al featured American and Afghan culture.

 A The Washington Post article from October 2001 claims that the Afghan-American community, "concentrated in the towns of Fremont and Hayward, is in many ways a microcosm of the country that's nearly a dozen time zones away."
 Various members of the community commented that the Afghan community, following conflicts and divisions at home, are still divided in the United States, but that they all share love for their home country.

 Ethnicity and race

 Afghan Americans are composed of the various ethnic groups that exist in Afghanistan, which include Pashtun, Tajik, Hazara, Uzbek, Turkmen, Baloch, and a number of others.
-Since 1945, Afghan Americans have been officially classified as Caucasians.
-For U.S. Census purposes Afghans are racially categorized as White or Asian Americans.
+In 1945, Afghan Americans were officially classified as Caucasians.
+For census purposes, Afghans are currently racially categorized as White Americans.
 In recent years the creation of a new census category called SWANA (which includes Afghan Americans) has been proposed in an effort for more accurate categorization.